NextUrban/Livability_by_Twitter/README.md

  After recieving the reliable sententiment output from section 2, a data-driven visualization would reveal the resential satisfaction at the census tract level.
 Hence, the goal is converting sentiments to an output map through Jupyter notebook (iPhyton).
 The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble in an interactive dashboard setting (Please stay patient, the code takes time to load).

  The code would require using the state zipcode boundries.
 Therefore, Geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
-The applied file for the current state project is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).
+Here is the [link](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) for the applied geoJSON file for the current state project.
+Moreover, some example Jupyter outputs are available at [docs]().

- The initial installation packages regarding the Jupyter Notebook installation can be found at []().
+ * Regarding the initial Jupyter Notebook installation packages, you may refer to []().